-What is squatting and what is squatters rights in the United Kingdom?
+What is squatting and what is squatters rights law in United Kingdom?
 Squatting is the adverse possession and occupation of abandoned land or buildings.

-SQUATTING LAWS UK: This guide explains squatting and the law on house squatting and squatters.
+SQUATTING RIGHTS UK: This guide explains squatting and the law on house squatting and squatters.

 Squatters' rights is a contentious issue of homelessness and for many homeless people.